lewagon/seatrain/README.md

 > Rails + Docker + Digital Ocean Kubernetes + Helm + GitHub Actions = :heart:

 **Developer-friendly, GitOps-focused boilerplate generator for containerizing Rails applications.
-Takes care of _both_ local development environment and production container orchestration, relying on GitHub repository as the single source of truth.
+Takes care of both the local development environment _and_ production container orchestration.
+Relies on GitHub repository as the single source of truth.
 Caters to standard stack: Rails 5+, Sidekiq, Webpacker, PosgtreSQL, and Redis.**

 Seatrain is a collection of _Rails generators_ and tasks that allow you to: